pbevin/jstype/README.md

 ### Automatic Tests

-For this you need Ruby and the `guard-shell` gem installed.
+For this you need Ruby and the `guard-haskell` gem installed.

 ```bash
 guard